 relevant contents, in relation to a personal file, means those contents of the personal file consisting of the results referred to in subregulation (1)(b) or otherwise relevant to radiation safety.

-[Regulation 11 amended in Gazette 11 Jun 1993 p.
+[Regulation 11 amended: Gazette 11 Jun 1993 p.
 2871; 22 Jul 1997 p.
 3815 and 3826.]

 12. Records relating to radioactive substances, irradiating apparatus and electronic products